Accountant for Taxi Drivers

 Furthermore, taxi drivers can be classified into the followings- either employees, workers, or self-employed.
 However, if a driver exclusively works for a cab company, they are not identified as an independent contractor.

-Are cab drivers eligible to claim capital allowance?
+Are taxi drivers eligible to claim capital allowance?

 Yes, you can claim a capital allowance that can be set off against the annual tax return; if you purchase assets for your business.